 *You can bring your own bottle of wine if it’s not on their menu and pay a corkage fee.

 *There are parking lots in the restaurant’s vicinity where you can park your car.

-The hostess greets us with a kind smile on her face and leads us to our stools at the bar, we get comfy, order our drinks, and the dishes start to slowly flow to our table.
+The hostess greets us with a kind smile on her face and leads us to our stools at the bar; we get comfy, order our drinks, and the dishes start to flow to our table slowly.

-Each dish comes with a general explanation about the preparation process and the ingredients used in it.
+Each dish comes with a general explanation about the preparation process and its ingredients.

 Oh, and don’t be too disappointed if you receive an explanation about a dish and forget it the second they finish giving it to you.
-For those of you that don’t have a background/interest in the subject, it can be the first time you hear a lot of these terms and ingredients, and it’s totally fine.
-I know it happened to me more than once throughout dinner and I consider myself a “Foodie”.
+For those of you who don’t have a background/interest in the subject, it can be the first time you hear many of these terms and ingredients, and it’s totally fine.
+I know it happened to me more than once throughout dinner, and I consider myself a “Foodie.”
 So you’re good.

 The dish to kickstart our evening was a small bowl of marshmallow fluff made out of a desert plant named “Saltbush” ( the ingredients you’ve never heard of before?
-Here’s one of them), topped with lime granite and teeny-tiny melon cubes.
-On paper, it doesn’t sound like something that should work, but it did, and the gentle saltiness of the plant together with the tartness from the granite and the sweetness of the melon cubes all combined into a perfect harmonious symbiosis.
+Here’s one of them) topped with lime granite and teeny-tiny melon cubes.
+It doesn’t sound like something that should work on paper, but it did.
+The gentle saltiness derived from the plant, together with the granite’s tartness and the melon cubes’ sweetness, all combined into a perfect harmonious symbiosis.
 A complex dish that gave us some insight into what’s coming up next.

 Immediately after that, we were served a dried beetroot tartlet with ricotta- raspberry- lemongrass filling.